Dherse/masterproef/content/1_background.typ

 === Embedding a photonic processor in a larger system <photonic_processors_in_systems>

 In this thesis, the focus will mainly be on the design of circuits for photonic processors.
 However, one must keep in mind that photonic processors are not standalone systems but rather components of larger, more complex systems.
-Complex systems are rarely limited to a single domain, indeed, they are often composed of multiple technologies, such as digital electronics, analog electronics, photonic circuits, realtime processing, etc. Therefore, it is important to understand how photonic processors can be embedded in these larger systems, and how it can be integrated in existing systems.
-The act of integrating multiple technologies together is often called codesign.
+Complex systems are rarely limited to a single domain, indeed, they are often composed of multiple technologies, such as digital electronics, analog electronics, photonic circuits, realtime processing, etc. Therefore, it is important to understand how photonic processors can be embedded into these larger systems, and how they can be integrated in existing systems.
+The act of integrating multiple technologies is often called codesign.
 Photonic processors are already a form of codesign, as they are composed of both photonic and electronic components.
 But this section  will be on how photonic processors can be integrated in larger designs.

 #{
     set text(size: 12pt, fill: rgb(30, 100, 200))
     smallcaps[*Integration with electronics*]
 }
-As previously mentioned, photonic processors integrate two kinds of electro-optic interfaces: modulators and detectors.
+As previously mentioned, photonic processors integrates two kinds of electro-optic interfaces: modulators and detectors.
 These components can be used to interface the insides of the photonic processor with a larger electronic scheme.
 Due to their nature, these components can be used for both digital electronics and analog electronics.
-Indeed, photonic processors can therefore be used as analog signal processors, and be used in mixed-domain systems.
-This is of particular interest for @rf signal processing, as photonic processors can offer high bandwidth, high-speed, and low energy consumption signal processing, all of which are difficult to simultaneously achieve in analog electronics.
+Indeed, photonic processors can therefore be used as analog signal processors and be used in mixed-domain systems.
+This is of particular interest for @rf signal processing, as photonic processors can offer high bandwidth, high-speed, and low energy consumption signal processing, all of which are difficult to achieve in analog electronics.

 #{
     set text(size: 12pt, fill: rgb(30, 100, 200))
     smallcaps[*Integration with software*]
 }
 While integration with electronics will not be discussed at length in this thesis, integration with software will.
-As will be discussed later on in this section, in @initial_requirements, there is an interest in integration software control over the functionality and behaviour of photonic processors.
-Due to their nature, photonic processors cannot take decisions, but they can be interface with software that is able to process data and make decisions.
-Additionally, software may be used by the designer, to create feedback loops to control their photonic circuit from software.
+As will be discussed later in this section, in @initial_requirements, there is an interest in integration software control over the functionality and behaviour of photonic processors.
+Due to their nature, photonic processors cannot take decisions, but they can be interfaced with software that is able to process data and make decisions.
+Additionally, the designer may use software to create feedback loops to control their photonic circuit from software.

-In @fig_uses, one can see how a photonic processor may be integrated with analog electronics, digital electronics, and embedded software.
-By using @dac[s] and @adc[s] to interface with the photonic processor, an @fpga for high-speed digital processing, and an embedded processor for control.
-However, while it does not show how external inputs and outputs may be used, it provides a high-level overview of how a photonic processor may be interfaced in a bigger system, as well as some of its internal components.
+In @fig_uses, one can see how a photonic processor may be integrated with analog electronics, digital electronics, and embedded software, by using @dac[s] and @adc[s] to interface with the photonic processor, an @fpga for high-speed digital processing, and an embedded processor for control.
+However, while it does not show how external inputs and outputs may be used, it provides a high-level overview of how a photonic processor may be interfaced in a bigger system, and some of its internal components.

 #figurex(
     title: [
         Figure showing the integration of a photonic processor with electronics and software.
     ],
     caption: [
         Figure showing the integration of a photonic processor with electronics and software.
-It shows how a photonic processor is composed of the photonic @ic, but also of @adc[s] and @dac[s] to interface with its integrated controller.
+It shows how a photonic processor is composed of the photonic @ic and @adc[s] and @dac[s] to interface with its integrated controller.
 It then shows how the overall photonic processor may be integrated with digital electronics and software running on an embedded processor.
 Blue elements represent digital electronics, while green elements represent analog electronics.
     ]
 )[
     #image(